naoshibaikyu/superbuddn/epilogues/incorrect2.md

 %

-Sticky Angry: When I die I want Dino to lower me into my grave so they can let me down one last time.
+Sticky Angry: When I die I want Dino to lower me into my grave so he can let me down one last time.

 %